itech-magazine/jan2021/docs/pages/mds/how-to-contribute-content.md

 Data A2 | DataB2
 Data A3 | DataB3

 Awesome right ?
 Once you start writing in Markdown, you will fall in love with it.
 Ready to start writing?
+Remember, you must name your file as per the topic in the index.
+Eg. if you topic is *Machine Learning* name of the file you are submitting content in should be `machine-learning.md`
+[Click here to submit your content]

 [Marked]: https://github.com/markedjs/marked/
 [Markdown]: http://daringfireball.net/projects/markdown/
+[Click here to submit your content]: http://shorturl.at/fwOU1